merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2024-07-25-problematic-meta-llama-3-1-license.md

 featured: "/2024/Llamas-legal-labyrinth.png"
 ---

-Meta just introduced the Llama 3.1 AI model and accompanied the launch with a blog post explaining "Open Source AI is the path forward" [a].
+Meta just introduced the Llama 3.1 AI model and accompanied the launch with a blog post explaining "Open Source AI is the path forward" [[a]](./#[a]).
 But buyer beware: Llama 3.1 itself is a legal labyrinth.

 Despite what Meta is implying, Llama 3.1 is not open source.
 The model is licensed under [the Llama 3.1 license](https://llama.meta.com/llama3_1/license/) and the [Llama 3.1 acceptable use policy](https://llama.meta.com/llama3_1/use-policy/). **These heavily restrict who can use the model and for what purpose.** Make sure you understand the license before you integrate Llama 3.1 into your product!